 “I don’t split hairs,” Amber Nickel says.
 “I don’t care where you go, as long as you stay in Lawrence.”■

-1. Oh my goodness!
-Incredible article dude!
-Thanks, However I am going through problems with your RSS.
-I don’t know the reason why I cannot join it.
-Is there anybody getting similar RSS issues?
-Anyone that knows the solution can you kindly respond?
-Thanks!!
+Oh my goodness!
+Awesome article dude!
+Thanks, However I am experiencing difficulties with your RSS.
+I don’t know the reason why I am unable to join it.
+Is there anyone else getting identical RSS issues?
+Anybody who knows the solution can you kindly respond?
+Thanx!!